-Individual Education Plan (IEP): It is a document that is used to make an action plan listing the goals and provision to help meet the SEND.
+Individual Education Plan (IEP): This is a document that is used to make an action plan listing the goals and provision to help meet the SEN need and make short-term goals.

 SEN Support plan: It is a document where we complete an early help assessment with the parents/carers of a child with SEND to seek further support and guidance from external professionals in order to help the child meet their needs.